letanure/interview-training/docs/02-code-quality/implementation.md

-# Code Quality & Formatting Setup
+# Code Quality Implementation

-## Introduction
+## Overview

-This document is part of the **Project Setup Essentials** series, focusing specifically on code quality and formatting tools.
-While you wouldn't typically set up all these tools during an interview, understanding and being able to discuss these choices is crucial for demonstrating professional development practices.
+This guide describes how we implemented code quality tools, focusing on the evaluation process and decision to use Biome over traditional ESLint + Prettier setup.

 ## Available Options Analysis